groc-prog/pyneo4j-ogm/README.md

     # This is the place where the magic happens!
 ```

-There also is a special type of property called `RelationshipProperty`.
-This property can be used to define relationships between models.
-For more information about this property, see the [`Relationship-properties`](#relationship-properties) section.

 ##### NodeModel configuration <a name="node-model-configuration"></a>

 The `Settings` class of a `NodeModel` provides the following properties: